IMS, IMR & IMX Challenge Information

 Why is it important to have an IMX score?

-You can see your IMX score by logging into the Deck Pass app (get parental approval to download first).
+You can see your IMX score by logging into your USA Swimming account.
 It tells you where you rank within our team, LSC (Illinois Swimming), Zone (Central), and nationally.

 Certificates for IMR and IMX